ROCm/HIP/docs/markdown/hip_kernel_language.md

 Warp cross-lane functions operate across all lanes in a warp.
 The hardware guarantees that all warp lanes will execute in lockstep, so additional synchronization is unnecessary, and the instructions use no shared memory.

 Note that Nvidia and AMD devices have different warp sizes, so portable code should use the warpSize built-ins to query the warp size.
 Hipified code from the Cuda path requires careful review to ensure it doesn’t assume a waveSize of 32.
 "Wave-aware" code that assumes a waveSize of 32 will run on a wave-64 machine, but it will utilize only half of the machine resources.
-In addition to the warpSize device function, host code can obtain the warpSize from the device properties:
+WarpSize built-ins should only be used in device functions and its value depends on GPU arch.
+Users should not assume warpSize to be a compile-time constant.
+Host functions should use hipGetDeviceProperties to get the default warp size of a GPU device:

 ```
 	cudaDeviceProp props;
 	cudaGetDeviceProperties(&props, deviceID);
     int w = props.warpSize;
     // implement portable algorithm based on w (rather than assume 32 or 64)
 ```

+Note that assembly kernels may be built for a warp size which is different than the default warp size.

 ### Warp Vote and Ballot Functions